Boston College MHA Program Virtual Information Session

 I asked around, all people said that it is a great program to join.
 And I truly find it very accurate.

-Emily: Bazel thank you so much, it’s wonderful to hear.
+Emily: Basel thank you so much, it’s wonderful to hear.
 When we first launched the program, when we were carefully designing it, we were very careful to design the program in a way that it aligns with the current and future needs of the healthcare sector.

 So, we’ve developed an industry advisory board comprised of industry leaders from across the healthcare landscape.
 So, including hospital executives, insurance company executives, patient advocacy groups, physician management groups, consultants all focused on health care.
 And what we did, we have a competency-based program so our students are busy mastering that set of competencies that we carefully developed.
 And we keep these competencies fresh and circle back with our board periodically just to make sure that our program remains entirely relevant, entirely responsive the trends and the current and emerging sort of realities that are facing this sector.
 We’re very proud of that.